Department of Antiquities

 Von Bothmer Study Room, Floor 3

-The Von Bothmer Study Room is available for research visits and University teaching Tuesday to Friday from 10:00 – 13:00, and 14:00 – 17:00 when the Museum is open.
+The Von Bothmer Study Room is available for research visits and University teaching by appointment Tuesday to Friday from 10:00–13:00, and 14:00–16:30 when the Museum is open.

 Appointments to consult Department of Antiquities’ collections in the Study Room are available on a ‘first-come, first-served’ basis.
 In order to make an appointment please contact the Department of Antiquities Administrator as far as possible in advance and provide details about your research, the purpose of the booking, a detailed list of the material you wish to consult, with inventory numbers where possible, and two or three possible dates for your visit.
 Please email (email@example.com) or post your request.
 It is not possible to make bookings by telephone.

-All Department of Antiquities object collections that are not on display or reserved for teaching remain in storage off-site where they were housed during the museum’s recent redevelopment.
+With some exceptions, Department of Antiquities objects that are not on display or reserved for teaching remain in off-site storage where they were housed during the museum’s recent redevelopment.
 All of the department’s archive collections also remain packed and in off-site storage.
 There is no access to the off-site store for members of the public.

 CLOSURES AND DELAYS